100mslive/web-sdks/packages/hms-video-store/README.md

 ## Framework specific wrappers

 Most of the popular javascript frameworks are reactive in nature and have some kind of associated concept which can simplify development further.
-We plan to provide a few framework specific wrappers as well for smoother integration.

 ### React